 I'm looking at you, British Airways and Virgin Atlantic.
 Those are the worst offenders, tacking on enormous surcharges on award tickets that make it so you're practically paying in points plus cash.
 After you take surcharges into account, you typically won't even crack $0.01 per point on your award ticket.

-IHG, Marriott, and The Ritz-Carlton are lackluster choices for award stays, as you'll usually get around $0.01 per point or possibly break $0.0125 per point.
+IHG and Marriott are lackluster choices for award stays, as you'll usually get around $0.01 per point or possibly break $0.0125 per point.

-Instead, go through the Ultimate Rewards travel portal to apply the cash value of your points towards bookings with these hotels.
+Instead, go through the Ultimate Rewards travel portal to apply the cash value of your points toward bookings with these hotels.
 You'll get an equal or better value this way, and you'll earn points with the hotel on the booking.

 The only time you should get cash back from Ultimate Rewards points is if it's an emergency.
 Otherwise, stick to using your travel card for travel rewards.